 1. Install, Warranty, and On-boarding

 The install, warranty, and onboarding stages are the worst times to upsell or cross-sell.
 The customer just purchased the product and may not have even paid for it yet.
-During the sales process, the customer expected that the quote or proposal included all the services required to create the value promised or implied.
+During the sales process, the customer expected the quote or proposal to include all the services required to deliver the value promised or implied.

 While installing, you may discover something that was not discussed during the sales process.
 As a result, you may be unable to achieve your customers’ expectations without incurring additional expenses.
-Handling this issue is very tricky because the customer may feel that your team should have known about the issue, and your team may feel that the buyers deceived them.
+Handling this issue is very tricky because the customer may feel your team should have known about it, and your team may feel the buyers deceived them.

 Your company’s handling of this situation will set the stage for the future relationship.
-Be careful about winning the battle and losing the war.
+Be careful not to win the battle and lose the war.

 2. Full Usage

-During the full usage stage, which for many products can easily last for 10+ years, you will find many opportunities to sell additional services and product enhancement.
+During the full usage stage, which for many products can easily last 10+ years, you will find many opportunities to sell additional services and product enhancements.
 Here is a partial list of all possibilities:

 - Technical support